 mRNA expression of brain-derived neurotrophic factor (BDNF) was upregulated in both the peri-infarct cortex (p equals 0.0273) and contralateral cortex (p equals 0.0048) as well as in serum (p less than 0.0001).
 BDNF is a key facilitator of neuroplasticity.

 About Algernon Pharmaceuticals Inc.

-Algernon is a drug repurposing company that investigates safe, already approved drugs for new disease applications, moving them efficiently and safely into new human trials, developing new formulations and seeking new regulatory approvals in global markets.
-Algernon specifically investigates compounds that have never been approved in the U.S. or Europe to avoid off-label prescription writing.
+Algernon is a drug repurposing company that investigates safe, already-approved drugs, including naturally occurring compounds, for new disease applications, moving them efficiently and safely into new human trials, developing new formulations and seeking new regulatory approvals in global markets.
+Algernon specifically investigates compounds that have never been approved in the United States or Europe to avoid off-label prescription writing.